The moduli space of $G$-algebras: Descent for G -line bundles

 is a $\gp$-invariant global section of $\cO(n)$ vanishing at $\pt$ but not at $\pttwo$.
-The existence of such sections also shows that $\DLB$ is globally generated, and we conclude that $\varphi$ is defined on all of $\PPP/\gp$.
+The existence of such sections also shows that $\DLB$ is globally generated so $\varphi$ is defined on all of $\PPP/\gp$.
+The same fact shows that $\varphi$ is injective on closed points of $\PPP/\gp$.